kaolin.visualize¶

 forward_sensitivity (float) – Sensitivity of the wheel on forward.
 Default: 1e-3.

-mouse_sensitivity (float) – Sensitivity of the mouse on movements.
+rotation_sensitivity (float) – Sensitivity of the mouse on left click movements.
 Default: 1.5.

 max_fps (optional, float) – maximum framerate for handling consecutive events, this is useful when the rendering is slow to avoid freezes.
 Typically 24 fps is great when working on a local machine with